 The Hilton Surpass Card is Hilton and Amex’s mid-tier card.
 It offers complimentary Gold Status and 10 Priority Pass airport lounge passes per year.
 You can also get a free weekend night after spending $15,000 per year on the card.

 This card has a better earning structure that includes the same categories as the Hilton Honors card.
 The Surpass earns 12x HH points on Hilton hotel purchases.
 It also earns 6x HH points for Dining, Groceries, and Gas.
 All other purchases earn 3x HH points.
 The first two categories have elevated earnings to help offset the card’s $95 annual fee.
+Plus, the Surpass offers a sign-up bonus worth 130,000 HH points.
+New cardholders must spend $2,000 within the first three months to earn the bonus points.

 Most people will get more value from the Hilton Surpass Card.
 However, the Hilton Honors Card is the better option for those who are averse to annual fees or do not stay at Hilton hotels often.